TypesettingTools/arch1t3cht-Aegisub-Scripts/doc/templaters.md

 *to make the line smoothly move from side to side.*

 For frame-by-frame effects not using positioning, you might also be interested in [KaraOK's wave functions](https://github.com/logarrhythmic/karaOK#wave-table---pushing-the-limits-of-ass), which are also available in The0x's templater.

+### Other
+Some things I haven't mentioned here are:
+- Actors: Making effects behave differently (say, have different colors) depending on the Actor fields of the `kara` lines
+- Inline FX: Using markers in the `kara` lines to have different effects for individual syllables
+- The other very powerful conditional execution features of mixins, particularly `if` and `unless`
+- Gradients using the utility library of The0x's templater, as well as the color library
+- Furigana styling.

+Again, read the documentation to see what is possible there.

 ## Comparison